solliancenet/microsoft-mysql-developer-guide/13_CaseStudies/13_00_CaseStudies.md

 ![This image shows the Minecraft logo.](media/minecraft-logo.png "Minecraft logo")

 Minecraft migrated from AWS Aurora to Azure Database for MySQL for its Realms service to improve performance and reduce costs.
-Minecraft moved over 1 TB of data, distributed across 13 databases, serving over 6k requests per second, during the migration.
+Minecraft moved over 1 TB of data, distributed across 13 databases, serving over 6k requests per second during the migration.
 Minecraft utilized the Azure Database Migration Service six-month free offer to save costs.

 Minecraft also migrated its frontend servers to Azure to take advantage of Azure's global footprint.
 This migration also improved developer productivity through smaller code footprints and simpler deployments.